Matir/blog/_drafts/building-a-home-lab-for-offensive-security-basics.md

 overkill, but it works well for me and was a great opportunity to learn about VLANs, trunking, 802.1q, etc.

+I have a dedicated lab SSID on my WiFi access point (easily done if you're running something like OpenWRT) on a vlan that comes back into my lab environment, so I can attach wireless devices (IoT, mobile, etc.) and segregate their traffic.

 I've also added a couple of Raspberry Pis and some other hardware over time for specific cases.
 I keep a previous-generation cell phone for research in the lab as well.
 (Because I'd rather not install sketchy apps on my regular phone.)